 A PPO plan has a preferred list of providers for all types of physicians.
 If you’re on a PPO plan, you’re not required to see a primary care provider, and you don’t need a referral to see a healthcare specialist.

-If you see a doctor on the preferred list of providers, you’ll likely have a larger portion of your bill covered, compared to if you choose to see a doctor who’s not on the preferred list of providers.
+If you see a doctor on the preferred list of providers, you’ll likely have a larger option of your bill covered, compared to if you choose to see a doctor who’s not on the preferred list of providers.

 An EPO plan is like a hybrid of an HMO and a PPO.
 EPOs may be less expensive than other plans, but they may be more restrictive in the doctors you can see.
 You don’t need a referral to see a specialist on an EPO plan, but you will be responsible for covering out-of-network costs.